Military Pilot Resume Example

 You can say, “I aim to leverage 2,000+ flight hours and FAA certification to support innovative flight test programs.”
 This is specific and straightforward-recruiters like that.

 If you’re new to test piloting, focus on skills and goals.
 Try, “Driven pilot seeking to apply advanced aeronautical training and 1,000+ hours to an entry-level test pilot role.”
+You can also look at a cover letter for inspiration on how to present your background.

 Your objective is your pitch.
 Keep it short, clear, and tailored to each job.
 This helps you stand out and wraps up your resume’s intro nicely.